MichaelOlatunji/jenkins-pipeline-aws/README.md

 ## Prerequisite
 1. A little knowledge of basic commands in Unix terminal.
-2. Understanding of deployment strategies (using Jenkins and Blue ocean plugin)
+2. Understanding of deployment strategies (using Jenkins and Blue ocean plugin).